Earning Money Legally: A Guide for 11-to-13-Year-Olds

 What they’re saving for

-What they might want to treat themselves to
+What they might like to treat themselves to

 This is where nimbl is so useful.
 If your child has a nimbl prepaid debit card, you can help them:

-Track their income in the app, so they can see how their hard work has been paying off.
+Track their income in the app, so they can see how their efforts pay off.

-Set up saving pots for different goals; perhaps things like spending money for a holiday, or a new game they'd like to buy, etc .
+Set up savings pots for different goals, maybe for spending money on a holiday or a new game.

-Once a child starts earning their own money, their attitude to spending often changes.
-They begin to realise that buying something with money they’ve worked hard for feels very different to spending money that’s just been given to them.
+Once a child starts earning, their attitude toward spending often changes.
+They realise that buying something with their hard-earned money feels different from spending money just given to them.

-A few pounds here and there might not seem like much, but it can lead to lifelong money habits.
+A few pounds here and there might seem trivial, but these habits can lead to wise financial behaviours over time.

 Reflect and Celebrate